 Um, I think I’ll choose my cake.
 Not only because you can easily have two slices guilt-free (and 2 slices will still have less calories than 1 slice of the unhealthy version), but because it’s made with quality ingredients.
 I don’t use the refined cake flour, the processed-to-the-bone white sugar, or hydrogenated shortening.
 None of that crap.
 Who needs dangerous trans fats in cake??

-Since my Healthy Vegan Red Velvet Cake is high in fiber and protein and complex carbs, it will keep you fuller for longer so you won’t get a sugar-rush and sugar-crash like you would if you were to eat the unhealthy version.
+This Vegan Red Velvet Cake is high in fiber, protein, and complex carbs, so it will keep you fuller for longer.
+You won’t get a sugar-rush and sugar-crash like you would if you were to eat the unhealthy version!